MarioAleynikoff/tkwidgets/README.md

 # tkwidgets
-a collections of new ot extended tkinter widgets
+a collections of new or extended tkinter widgets